Quantum-Accelerators/quacc/docs/user/settings/settings.md

     When deploying calculations via a workflow engine, changes to in-memory global variables on the local machine will not be reflected on the remote machine.
 Instead, this should be done via a custom `settings_swap` keyword argument that is supported by the `@job` decorator.

-    Essentially, the following two blocks of code are functionally the same:

     ```python
     from quacc import job